explainers-by-googlers/cross-origin-storage/README.md

 }
 ```

-##### Site B: Retrieving the same model with a Spanish name
+##### Site B: Retrieving the same model with a Spanish description

-On Site B, entirely unrelated to Site A, a different web application happens to retrieve the same model from COS, but refers to it with a human-readable Spanish name, "Modelo de IA Grande."
+On Site B, entirely unrelated to Site A, a different web application happens to retrieve the same model from COS, but refers to it with a human-readable Spanish description, "Modelo de IA Grande."

 ```js
 // The known hash of the file and the human-readable description.